-Great design integrates aesthetics, aspiration, inspiration, science, culture, psychology, and marketing knowledge.
-The Creative Process begins with you and the Creative Brief is the anchor that holds your whole design project in place.
+Great design approach integrates aesthetics, aspiration, inspiration, science, culture, psychology, and marketing knowledge for business problem solving.
+The Creative Process begins with your needs and its whys.

 The 3-Step Creative Process

-The Creative Process often reveals solutions far beyond our ideas and gives us the opportunity to improve our chances of success.
+From the Creative Brief, we will extract key information it often reveals solutions far beyond our ideas and gives us the opportunity to improve our chances of success.

 1. Defining the problem